holtakj/minishift/README.md

  it should not play a role weather you install on linux, windows or mac.
 In theory...

 ## Todos for this guide
+- [x] describe minishift installation process
-- [ ] describe minishift installation process
+- [ ] describe helm installation process

 ## Prerequisites